Dot4diw/PAITools/README.md

 Step3.
 Running.

+## Note:
-## Note: The path and output file names do not support Chinese, please enter the English path and the name.
+### 1).
+The path and output file names do not support Chinese, please enter the English path and the name.
+### 2).
+PDF to image only supports single page pdf.
+.